openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 Therilas attempts to track a pixie through the Fey Wood.
 The trail is two days old, and because the pixie flies, his only hope is to search for occasional drifts of pixie dust settled on leaves and branches.

 **Success with a twist:** Therilas loses the trail a mile into the woods.
+As he searches about in frustration,

+\page

+<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

-As he searches about in frustration, he is approached by a sentient fox who offers to reveal the location of the pixie—for a price.
+he is approached by a sentient fox who offers to reveal the location of the pixie—for a price.

 **Failure, but the story progresses:** Therilas wanders for hours in the Fey Wood trying to pick up the trail.
 Finally, he  finds it, though it seems oddly fresh.
 Too late does he realize that he has been tricked—the pixie has led him into a trap.
 He finds himself surrounded by denizens of the Fey Wood and hears the pixie's mischievous laughter from the canopy above.

-\page

 ### Will